 Brushing can be fun, and your child should brush as soon as the first tooth arrives.
 When a baby’s tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
 For children younger than two, do not use fluoride toothpaste unless advised to do so by your pediatric dentistry or other healthcare professionals.
 We suggest reviewing proper tooth brushing procedures with your child.

 Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
-If you notice signs of decay, contact your pediatric dentist at Parkcrest Dental Group immediately.
+If you notice signs of decay, contact your pediatric dentist in Springfield, MO — Parkcrest Dental Group immediately.